 The raw size and power of school buses naturally make them less prone to serious injuries and fatalities in the event of an accident.
 The vehicle’s frame and safety enhancements protect students and other passengers from being seriously injured from a collision, even in the absence of seat belts and other safety restraints.

-As is demonstrated in the image above – provided by the National Highway Traffic Safety Administration (NHTSA) – school buses are equipped with several safety features that increase visibility to other drivers and reduce the overall chances of a traffic accident.
+School buses are equipped with several safety features that increase visibility to other drivers and reduce the overall chances of a traffic accident.
 From flashing lights to cross-view mirrors, and even a reinforced frame and mechanical stop signs contribute to making a school bus a safe mode of transportation.

 Injuries and Fatalities from School Bus Accidents

 The graphic below illustrates the reality of safety when it comes to school buses.
 But the fact of the matter is that while a child’s risk of being injured or killed on a school bus is very low, there are still a significant number of these types of accidents every year in the United States.

 According to the NHTSA, there were a total of 1,236 fatalities traffic accidents involving school buses between 2001 and 2010 in the United States – an average of almost 124 fatal accidents each year.
 And while the NHTSA says that those deadly crashes only accounted for less than half of a percent of all fatal motor vehicle accidents during that period, the fact that there are hundreds of fatalities from school bus-related accidents each year is troubling.

 However, it is important to note that approximately 72 percent of all traffic fatalities from school bus-related accidents were the occupants of another vehicle involved in the crash, rather than being an occupant of the school bus itself.
 Still, the NHTSA estimates that 18 school-aged occupants of school transportation vehicles and pedestrians die in these types of crashes every year.